-The combined financial statements include the accounts of Rose Community Foundation (a non-profit Colorado corporation); and its affiliated supporting non-profit organizations, Rose Foundation and Rose Biomedical Research (collectively, the "supporting organizations"); and Rose Foundation's subsidiaries, Rose Foundation Holdings, LLC and Rose Foundation TOD, LLC, which are limited liability companies.
+The combined financial statements include the accounts of Rose Community Foundation (a non-profit Colorado corporation); and its affiliated supporting non-profit organization, Rose Foundation (the "supporting organization"); and Rose Foundation's subsidiaries, Rose Foundation Holdings, LLC and Rose Foundation TOD, LLC, which are limited liability companies.
 Rose Foundation was funded in 1995 from the proceeds of the sale of a significant portion of the net assets of Rose Medical Center to a for-profit healthcare corporation.
-During 2015, Rose Biomedical Research was dissolved.